mitselek/ikea-skadis-meets-2020/models/skadis-accessories/join plates/README.md

 - Print with 15% infill (standard default is sufficient)
 - 4 perimeters for optimal strength
 - 8 top and bottom layers for solid surfaces
-- No supports needed for either design
+- No supports needed
 - Layer height of 0.2mm is recommended
+- **Arachne Wall Generator**: Enable if your slicer supports it (PrusaSlicer/SuperSlicer/OrcaSlicer) for stronger, more consistent extrusion around the curved contours
 - **Seam Position**: Set to "Random" in your slicer for optimal strength (prevents creating a single weak point)
 - Print flat on the bed